Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Introduction

 \section{Introduction}

-In recent years, the number of renewable energy sources integrated to the grid via power electronic interfaces has increased greatly.
+In recent years the number of renewable energy sources integrated into the grid via electronic power interfaces has increased significantly.
 These converters have several advantages compared to traditional synchronous generators, such as fast control action and application versatility~\cite{SU2020475}.

-However, power electronic converters are known for producing interactions with other converters or nearby generators~\cite{Hatziargyriou2021,cheng2021ibr}.
-Unless they are properly damped, these interactions may lead to instabilities and are usually studied using small-signal stability analysis tools such as modal analysis~\cite{kundur1994power}.
-Although the latter is a very effective tool, it strongly relies on analytical models that may not be available in real situations.
-The impedance method represents an alternative tool for analysing interactions in power systems dominated by power electronic converters.
-This tool is suitable for applications where analytical models are not available and only the frequency response of the devices and the point of grid connection point are required~\cite{Zhang2020,MCPE_SmallSignal,Pedra2024}.
+However, power electronic converters are known to produce interactions with other power converters or nearby generators~\cite{Hatziargyriou2021,cheng2021ibr}.
+Unless they are properly damped, these interactions can lead to instabilities and are usually studied using small-signal stability analysis tools such as modal analysis~\cite{kundur1994power}.
+Although the latter is a very effective tool, it strongly relies on analytical models that may not be available in realistic applications.
+The impedance method represents an alternative tool for analysing interactions in power systems dominated by converter-interfaced generators.
+This tool is suitable for applications where analytical models are not available and only the frequency response of devices at the point of connection to the grid is required~\cite{Zhang2020,MCPE_SmallSignal,Pedra2024}.

-The impedance criterion was first developed to assess the stability of interconnected dc-dc converters, and it was later adapted to assess the stability of power electronic converters connected to the grid~\cite{Middlebrook,Sun2011}.
-The method consist on calculating the eigenvalues of the minor loop matrix, which is the product between the grid impedance and the converter admittance matrices~\cite{Amin2019,Fan2020}.
+The impedance criterion consists of calculating the eigenvalues of the minor loop, which is the product between the grid impedance and the converter admittance matrices~\cite{Sun2011,Amin2019,Fan2020}.
 These matrices can be represented by a two-by-two real transfer matrix (in $dq$ coordinates), a two-by-two complex transfer matrix (in $pn$ sequence domain), or by a pair of complex transfer functions (CTFs)~\cite{Wang2018}.
-While all representations contain the same information, each of them has certain advantages and disadvantages for performing stability analyses.
+While all representations contain the same information, each one has certain advantages and disadvantages for performing stability analyses.